 Gruyère Cheese – A visit to the cheese factory might prove to be more educational than activity based, but visiting the charming village with fantastic views, a castle, cobbled roads, and pretty buildings is a must.

 Gruyère cheese, on top of all the charm of the region, is simply delicious.
-Perfect to nibble on, pairs wonderfully with Swiss wine, can be added to a salad, or to layer up your sandwich, the cheese from this popular region is extremely versatile and available in three “ages” of 4, 8, and 10 months; the latter being a favorite with my family because of its high saltiness.
+Perfect to nibble on, pairs wonderfully with Swiss wine, can be added to a salad, or to layer up your sandwich, the cheese from this famous region is exceptionally versatile and available in three “ages” of 4, 8, and 10 months; the latter being a favorite with my family because of its high saltiness.

-Rösti – Shredded potatoes, pan fried into a “disc” – almost like a flying saucer – crowned with additions like cheese, bacon, veggies, meats, and then finally topped with a nice friend egg (runny yolk of course).
+Rösti – Shredded potatoes, pan-fried into a “disc” – almost like a flying saucer – crowned with additions like cheese, bacon, veggies, meats, and then finally topped with a nice fried egg (runny yolk of course).

-Available in both vegetarian and non-vegetarian options, Rösti might sound plain, but as is the case with everything else in Switzerland, there’s a whole lot more than what meets the eye for the plate comes packed with a lot of flavor.
+Available in both vegetarian and non-vegetarian options, Rösti might sound plain, but as is the case with everything else in Switzerland, there’s a whole lot more than what meets the eye for the plate comes packed with a lot of flavours.

-Rösti is extremely filling and provides you with a warm and wholesome meal that should be enjoyed slowly on a lazy evening by the lake or as was in my case, surrounded by the thundering sound of waterfalls in Lauterbrunnen.
+Rösti is hugely filling and provides you with a warm and wholesome meal that should be enjoyed slowly on a lazy evening by the lake or as was in my case, surrounded by the thundering sound of waterfalls in Lauterbrunnen.